trafficstars/metrics/README.md

 removed it from the internal storage.

 The check if the metric value have changes is done by an Iterator (see "Iterators").
-Default interval is 10 seconds (so the metrics should be "useless" for at least 50 seconds to be removed).
+Default interval is 1 minute (so the metrics should be "useless" for at least 5 minutes to be removed).

 To disable the GC for a metric you can call bethod `SetGCEnabled(false)`